How much does a resin bound driveway cost?

 The choice and size of aggregate and depth required

-Each colour of Natural Aggregate, recycled material or Marble are individually priced and available in sizes ranging from 3mm – 10mm.
+Each colour of Natural Aggregate, recycled material or Marble is individually priced and available in sizes ranging from 3mm – 10mm.

-For a driveway, we generally use a 6mm aggregate installed at a depth of 18mm, but this is dependant on its anticipated use.
+For a driveway, we generally use a 6mm aggregate installed at a depth of 18mm, but this is dependent on its anticipated use.

 The existing surface the resin bound paving will be laid on to

-You will also need to take into account any preparation work, repairs, cleaning or levelling that might be required to the surface the resin bound paving will be laid on.
+You will also need to take into account any preparation work, repairs, cleaning, or leveling that might be required on the surface the resin bound paving will be laid on.

 What the edges of the resin bound paving will be laid up to

 Resin bound paving needs to be laid up to a stable edge, such as a wall, bricks, or slabs.
 If there isn’t an edge, one will have to be created.
 This can easily be done using aluminium edging – but is another cost consideration.
 Bricks and timber are alternatives to aluminium edging.